JeppeKlitgaard/DTU-02613-TimeSeries/Jeppe/report.typ

 It is reasonable to assume that the number of registered vehicles will be influenced by market conditions, such as government subsidies, registration fees, and taxation schemes.
-Additionally we would expect supply chain disruptions to have strongly influence the contemporary pricing and availability of vehicles.
+Additionally, we would expect supply chain disruptions to have strongly influence the contemporary pricing and availability of vehicles.

 A better model would likely incorporate these factors.